Sometimes “use your best judgement” is WAY more subjective than you think.

 Yet, that wasn’t a scalable solution either.
 Sometimes I forget that every person is different.
 I can say the identical words to each employee and the result is different.
 For my mechanic, the phrase “use your best judgment” was insufficiently clear for how I wanted him to operate.
 I devised a better solution.
 One that ensured control was given to the person whose safety was at risk, which in this case, was the tractor driver not the mechanic.

-I implemented a Pre-Shift Equipment Safety Check List; nothing gnarly like the 2 page documents we had at E&J Gallo.
-Just half a page: checking tires, tracks, linkages, lights, seat belts, door seals, oil levels, gear shifting, oil plugs, hydraulic connection plugs, AND gas caps.
+I implemented a Pre-Shift Equipment Safety Check List; just half a page, checking tires, tracks, linkages, lights, seat belts, door seals, oil levels, gear shifting, oil plugs, hydraulic connection plugs, AND gas caps.
 If any problems were found that the tractor driver deemed ‘unsafe to operate’, the tractor would be locked out and sent to the mechanic’s shop.
 No preguntas!
 [No questions!]

 In the back of my mind, I had an inkling that this gas cap situation was a sign of more problems.
 Sure enough, about a week after I implemented the checklist, there was a line of tractors at the mechanic shop.
 I even had to call a mobile mechanic from the dealer to help fix all the problems before we ran out of safe, working tractors.
 It took about 3 weeks to get all the repairs completed and all tractors back in safe, working order.
 BUT safe became very clear when I gave the drivers the power to shut down a tractor and when I made sure the mechanic had to see the tractors piling up at his shop.